Owl-Listener/perceptual-protocols/README.md

 **Model-agnostic.** Anything that can read text can use these.
 Claude, Gemini, ChatGPT, Cursor, Copilot, the model you'll be using in two years.

-**Single-purpose.** Each protocol does one thing and stops. mood-protocol is not vocab-protocol is not situation-protocol.
+**Single-purpose.** Each protocol does one thing and stops. mood-protocol is not vocab-protocol is not motion-protocol is not situation-protocol.
 They compose.
 They do not bloat.

 **No setup is the default.** If a designer can't use a protocol in sixty seconds with the AI they already have, the protocol has failed.
 There can be a script for power users, but the prompt and the format spec are the canonical path.